prachi2210/Expense-Recorder/README.md

 # Expense Recorder

 **About the App**:
-Expense Recorder helps you check your monthly/yearly transactions and allos you to add new, update and/or delete certain transaction(s).
+Expense Recorder helps you check your monthly/yearly transactions and allows you to add new, update and/or delete certain transaction(s).